truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

 The WEBBLE CORE is exactly what it sounds like.
 The heart of a Webble and what makes it such. within the Webble-template
 $scope, the core can be reached to get following methods and data:

-    // Returns the unique identifyer for this particular Webble instance
+    // Returns the unique identifier for this particular Webble instance
     $scope.getInstanceId();

     // The unique template element for a webble, in order to get access to the inner scope of other Webbles